-There are three general reasons why contribution rates change from one valuation to the next.
+There are three general reasons why contributions change from one valuation to the next.
 The first is a change in the benefits or eligibility conditions of the plan.
 The second is a change in the valuation assumptions used to predict future occurrences.
 The third is the difference during the year between the plan's actual experience and what the assumptions predicted.

 No benefit changes were reported to the actuary in connection with this valuation of the VEBA.
-A change was made to the medical inflation assumption used in the valuation of the Plan to better reflect the anticipated future experience of the VEBA.
-These assumptions are shown in Section F of this report.
+A change was made to the medical/prescription drug inflation assumption used in the valuation of the plan to better reflect the anticipated future experience of the VEBA.
+These inflation assumptions are shown in Section B of this report.